amansinghvirk/GenAI-story-teller/README.md

 **Step 1: Configure Environment Variables**

-Before executing `SETUP_SCRIPT`, ensure you have set correct values for below variables.
+Before executing setup.sh, ensure you have set correct values for below variables.
 You can set these variables in your terminal or directly in the script file.

 *   **`PROJECT_ID`**: Your Google Cloud Project ID (e.g., `my-gcp-project`).
 *   **`REGION`**: Google Cloud Region to deploy to (e.g., `us-central1`).